tracim/tracim/tools_docker/README.md

 #### Running with gocryptfs encryption

+This need the new specific Debian_New_Uwsgi docker (see build section).
+This is an experimental docker image, the new feature from this docker will maybe be merged to the standard docker or removed.
 Exemple with basic instance of Tracim (local usage with webdav and caldav) with encrypted storage:

 for this exemple,